 Citations are publications that use Tocris products.
 Selected citations for NGB 2904 include:

-Axel et al (2010) Tesofensine, a novel triple monoamine reuptake inhibitor, induces appetite suppression by indirect stimulation of alpha1 adrenoceptor and dopamine D1 receptor pathways in the diet-induced obese rat.
+Axel et al (2010) Tesofensine, a novel triple monoamine reuptake inhibitor, induces appetite suppression by indirect stimulation of alpha1 adrenoceptor and DA D1 receptor pathways in the diet-induced obese rat.
 Neuropsychopharmacology 35 1464 PMID: 20200509

 Reviews for NGB 2904